Devin Stein

 Short bio

-Devin Stein is an Assistant Professor of Entrepreneurship at the University of Alabama's Culverhouse College of Business.
-His research examines how communities and organizations self-organize to address problems of collective action and social impact — from wildfire management to public health — with recent work published in the Academy of Management Journal.
-His award-winning dissertation on wildfire management in California has been recognized by the Academy of Management and the University of Maryland's Ed Snider Center.
+Devin Stein is an Assistant Professor of Strategy & Entrepreneurship at Colorado State University’s College of Business.
+His research examines how communities and organizations self-organize to address problems of collective action and social impact — from wildfire management to public health.
+His award-winning dissertation on wildfire management in California has been recognized by the Academy of Management and the University of Maryland’s Ed Snider Center.
 He holds a Ph.D. from the Whitman School of Management at Syracuse University.